 Zelda Malan has worked in the advertising industry for many years.
 She is a senior lecturer on the BA Graphic Design Course at Kingston University, the No. 1 course for Graphic Design in the UK, where she teaches, and delivers lectures on idea generation, advertising and graphic design.

-You can find Zelda on Facebook, Instagram and in the following press articles.
+You can find more info about Zelda in the following press articles:

 Students should bring the following materials to the first session: